 - Check the skillet for defects to avoid overpaying.

-However, rust can hide problems that even the most experienced collector what not be able to see.
+However, rust can hide problems even the most experienced collector cannot see.
 And it may cost you more money in the long run.
-So it could make more sense to purchase a restored pan.
+So, it could make more sense to purchase a restored pan.

 - Rust can hide problems such as hairline cracks.